yutinggong/FlaskNLPWebApplication/README.md

 1. Just upload a csv that contains texts, and select number of topics you want to see
 ![Upload](upload.gif)

-2. LDA is ran in the background and results are shown:
+2. LDA is ran in the back end and results are shown:

 - LDA outputs on the left side
 - Data overview on the right side